Local agent coordination for Claude Code and Codex CLI

 Click to preview

-Plus agents, skills, memory, output styles, status line, backup & restore, and more.
+Plus agents, skills, memory, output styles, status line, backup & restore, external orchestration docs, and more.

 Clone the repository and start the development servers.